-At CHI Franciscan Health, we’re committed to caring for the whole person — body, mind and spirit.
+At Virginia Mason Franciscan Health, we’re committed to caring for the whole person — body, mind and spirit.
 Our holistic approach includes animal-assisted therapy, a complementary therapy that provides physical, emotional and psychological benefits.

 Health benefits of animals